History of Cryptocurrency

 History of blockchain by year

-1991-2008: the early years of blockchain technology.
+1991-2008: The early years of Blockchain Technology.

-Nakamoto conceptualised the first blockchain in 2008, from where the technology evolved and found its way into many applications beyond cryptocurrencies.
-Satoshi Nakamoto released the first white paper on the technology in 2009.
-In this paper, he detailed how the technology was well equipped to increase digital trust, given the decentralisation aspect which meant that no one would ever control anything.
+Nakamoto conceptualized the first blockchain in 2008, from where the technology evolved and found its way into many applications beyond cryptocurrencies.
+Satoshi Nakamoto released the first white paper on this technology in 2009.
+In that white paper, he explained in great detail how, given that with the aspect of decentralization no one would ever control anything, the technology was well equipped to increase digital trust.

 Blockchain structure